tagore15/PAPERS/2023/JULY/Graph_ARMA.md

 Chebyshev polynomial are using in signal processing as they attenuate unwanted oscillations around cut-off freq which are eigenvalues of Laplacian.
 T<sub>x</sub>(x) =2xT<sub>k-1</sub>(x) - T<sub>k-2</sub>(x).

-ARMA filter can approximate well any desired filter response h(&Lambda)
+ARMA filter can approximate well any desired filter response h(&Lambda;)